9001/asm/README-asm.md

 * you will get `asm.usb` which you can write to a usb flashdrive
   * can additionally produce a hybrid ISO for burning to CD/DVD with `-oi`

-optionally specify `-cb alpine:latest` to disable qemu and use podman/docker instead; can be 30% faster but has too many drawbacks to be recommended (cannot crosscompile, not as reliable or predictable, requires root + access to /dev for losetup, is less cool)
+optionally specify `-cb alpine:latest` to disable qemu and use podman/docker instead; about 12 sec faster but has too many drawbacks to be recommended (cannot crosscompile, not as reliable or predictable, requires root + access to /dev for losetup, a typo in postbuild can wipe your HDD, is less cool)

 and, if all else fails, a very basic build can be made [manually](./doc/manual-build.md) instead of using [`./build.sh`](./build.sh) at all